-Most churches have a treasurer or volunteer that helps with the books, but these people tend to come and go.
-Outsourcing with church accounting services means you won’t worry about scrambling to find help at last minute.
-You won’t fall behind while you wait for a new bookkeeper, train incoming volunteers, or fix costly mistakes made by people still learning the ropes.
+Most churches have a treasurer or volunteer who helps with the books, but these people tend to come and go.
+Outsourcing with church accounting services means you won’t worry about scrambling to find help at the last minute.
+You won’t fall behind while you wait for a new bookkeeper, train incoming volunteers, or fix costly mistakes made by people who are still learning the ropes.

 6. Church accounting services improve processes

-A hidden benefit of outsourcing is that it actually improves your current financial process.
-Outsourced accountants have experience best practices that improve the efficiency and timeliness of data so it is a smooth process to make it simpler to import data and close the books.
+A hidden benefit of outsourcing is it actually improves your current financial process.
+Outsourced accountants have experience with best practices that improve the efficiency and timeliness of data, so it is a smooth process to make it simpler to import data and close the books.

 7. Better insight into your financials

 Having a professional manage your account means they’ll have up-to-date records and can provide insight into your financial position.
-Up-to-date financials let you anticipate cash flow, reduce costs and better position or organization’s financial position.
+Up-to-date financials let you anticipate cash flow, reduce costs, and better your organization’s financial position.

 8. Better insight into giving

 Your outsourced bookkeeper can also help monitor giving for your organization.
 Correctly tracking income for each designated purpose lets you generate reports to see giving trends.
-It also lets you monitor donor retention, create contribution statements, and welcome new supporters.
+It also lets you monitor giver retention, create contribution statements, and welcome new givers.

 9. You can be a better steward of your resources

-Accurate tracking of your funds gives your supporters assurance that you’re using their donations well and are serving their designated purpose.
-With great financial reporting, you can demonstrate how your organization is following through on your mission with fiscal responsibility.
+Accurate tracking of your funds gives your people assurance that you’re using their contributions well and are serving their designated purpose.
+With great financial reporting, you can demonstrate how your church is following through on your mission with fiscal responsibility.
 You can also have the reports you need to meet grant requirements and plan for future endeavors.